IntellectualChar/roco222/journal.md

 ### Stepper motor

+We were using a Unipolar Hybrid stepper motor with 6 connection wires.
+You can also get bipolar hybrid stepper motors.
+The difference between the different types are as follows:

+#### Hybrid
+(image of one)

+This is the motor we used to test in the lab.
+They are controlled using the same method as a perminatnt magnet stepper motor.
+When the coil winding around the core is energized a north and south pole are created.
+The poles attract the perminat poles on the fine metal motor teeth.
+The motor moves one step at a time to align magnitized rotor teeth to the corrisponding windings.
+The two forms are bipolar and unipolar as described below.

+#### Bipolar
+(image)

+The bipolar motor has 4 wires, with no common center connection and it had two independent sets of coils.
+This means that the H-bridge channel on the arduino motor sheild can directly control each coil.

+#### Unipolar
+(image)

+These have 5/6 wires, the one we used in the lab had 6 wires.
+It has 4 center coils with a common center connections.
+The common connection(s) need to be connected to ground and the other coil connections connected to the H-bridge chanel on the arduino motor sheild.

+##### Full step mode

+Only one phase is activated at one time.
+This mode gives a much lower torque than programming other modes.

+##### Double-step mode

+This mode has the maximum torque rating, as two phases are always on.

+##### Half-step mode

+Drive alternates between two phases on and a single phase on.
+This increases the angular resolution.

+##### Micro-step mode

+This helps to make the movement of the stepper motor smoother.
+Winding current approximates a sinusoidal AC waveform.

 ### Building a Robotic Arm

 #### Using the 90 servos

 #### Designing the arm

+We designed the arm using Fusion 360.

 #### First build and test

+We first did a sinmple test the servos to check the wiring and mechanics of the arm by wiring in one of the servos at a time, by coding them to move in a constant 180 degree movement.

 #### Improving the design

+not sure yet